An Orchestra of Minorities

 An Orchestra of Minorities is a 2019 novel by Chigozie Obioma.
 It is his second novel after his debut, The Fishermen.
 It is a modern twist of the Odyssey and Igbo cosmology.
 The novel's narrator is a deceased spirit chi.

-It was shortlisted for the 2019 Man Booker Prize.
+It was shortlisted for the 2019 Booker Prize.

 Plot

 An Orchestra of Minorities is set in Umuahia, Nigeria and partly in Northern Cyprus.
 It follows Chinonso, a hardly surviving poultry farmer who stops a woman from taking her own life.
 The night changes all their lives, especially Ndali, the woman who does not carry out the intended action after much consternation and persuasion by Chinonso.
 They invariably fall in love after a long and frustrating courting period from the day they met.
 The protagonist, Chinonso ends up selling all his belongings to pursue higher education abroad to impress Ndali's parents.

-He meets abject suffering in Northern Cyprus after being scammed and misled about his position at university and his return home is further delayed by imprisonment, hence his dream of marrying Ndali is further admonished to the sidelines.
+He meets abject suffering in Northern Cyprus after being scammed and misled about his position at the university and his return home is further delayed by imprisonment, hence his dream of marrying Ndali is further admonished to the sidelines.